amazzoccone/laravel-hashids/README.md

 > **Note**: For Laravel less than 5.5 remember to register manually the service provider!

 ### Configuration
-Copy the config file into your project by running
+Copy the config file into your project.
+For Laravel projects run:
 ```
 php artisan vendor:publish --provider="Bondacom\LaravelHashids\Providers\LaravelHashidsServiceProvider"
 ```